On the

 to the answers to those questions you asked yourself above.

-If your husband is not Catholic,
+Even if your husband is not Catholic,

 you, as a Catholic, still have the obligation to live a holy life and